wpmudev/shared-ui-react/packages/react-modal/README.md

 Type: `string`

 **For sliders modals only.** This prop contains the `key` of the `modalContent` object that holds the first slide you want to show.

-## renderToNode (HTMLElement | String)
-This module, with the help of `react-aria-modal`, uses **React Portals** to insert the modal into a new element at the end of any element containing `.sui-wrap` class, making it easier to style content inside modal.

-The static `renderToNode` function returns a new component that renders modals into a specific element, rather than a newly created element at the bottom of `.sui-wrap`.